 Are there any complications?

 Many people also feel low while they’re ill with glandular fever, and for a period afterwards.
 This, however, usually resolves itself in time.
+Discover more on depression and how to cope in our guide.

 Natural support for glandular fever